Documentation

 SageFs

-SageFs launches a daemon that loads your project, pre-compiles your dependencies,
+SageFs launches a daemon that listens for client connections.
+When your editor

 Startup Modes